senthilmasters2024/PlayerCommunication/README.md

 1. Provide the URL to the docker file.
 I.e.: [DockerFile](https://github.com/senthilmasters2024/MyFirstWebAppForDocker/blob/master/Dockerfile).
 2. Provide the URL to the published image in the Docker Hub [PublishedImageinDockerHub](https://hub.docker.com/r/senthil1077/dockerconsoleapp/tags). and run this to pull docker image to your local docker pull senthil1077/dockerconsoleapp:v1
-3. Provide the URL to the private(public??) image in the Azure Registry [Excercise2](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2024-2025/tree/senthilmasters2024/CC_MyWork/Ex2)
+3. Provide the URL to the private(public??) image in the Azure Registry [Excercise2](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2024-2025/tree/senthilmasters2024/CC_MyWork/Ex2) you can find all the screenshots related to azure registry and step by step screenshots of excercise 2 in the PDF documents and scripts used to run in local in Excercise2AzureScriptsForDockerPush.txt and Excersie2DockerScripts.txt files.

 #### Exercise 3 - Host a web application with Azure App Service

 1. Provide the public URL of the webapplication.